-Honorary life membership is a discretionary honour that may be awarded to EAC members who have made an exceptionally valuable contribution to the association.
+Honorary life membership is a discretionary honour that may be awarded to Editors Canada members who have made an exceptionally valuable contribution to the association.

 The following people had been awarded honorary life membership in the association.
 All were rewarded for multiple significant contributions (not all of which are noted below).

 |2013||Greg Ioannou||Played a major role in forming (F)EAC and had, over the years, a crucial impact into expanding a Toronto group into a cross-Canada association of 1,500 members.|